Marketing Strategy ยท Updated July 9, 2026

 Match the service to the bottleneck.

-If you are not sure what the bottleneck is, start with the music marketing strategy guide and the music analytics guide.
-Those will help you diagnose the problem before you spend.
+If you cannot name the bottleneck yet, start with the music marketing strategy guide and check the numbers against the music analytics guide.
+Once the problem is clear, the comparison of music marketing companies for independent artists will make more sense.

 What simpl. does differently